-$$\begin{bmatrix} \mathbf{g} \\ \mathbf{s} \end{bmatrix} (\mathbf{u}) = \sum{i} \begin{bmatrix} \mathbf{g}{\beta}^{I} \\ \mathbf{p}{\beta}^{I} \end{bmatrix} N{\beta}^{I}(\mathbf{u})$$ (7)
+$$\begin{bmatrix} \mathbf{g} \\ \mathbf{s} \end{bmatrix}(\mathbf{x}) = \sum{i} \begin{bmatrix} \mathbf{g}{\beta}^{I} \\ \mathbf{p}{\beta}^{I} \end{bmatrix} N{\beta}^{I}(\mathbf{x}), \tag{7}$$

 The field attributes can be modified by directly changing the control coefficients stored at the control points.
-In addition, by moving the control points, we can perform free-form deformation (FFD) of the underlying geometric space.
+In addition, by moving the control points, we can perform FFD of the underlying geometric space.
 As a result, this procedure deforms the field properties and provides an alternate interaction mechanism.
-The geometric space over which the field is defined can be of very complicated topology, which adds further shape-editing flexibility.
+The geometric space over which the field is defined can be of arbitrary topology, which adds further shape editing flexibility.

-3 Multiresolution Modeling
+4. Multiresolution Modeling

-Based on flexible simplex splines, we can readily achieve multiresolution modeling of heterogeneous solid objects.
+Based on the flexible simplex splines, we can easily achieve multiresolution modeling of heterogeneous solid objects.
 The multiresolution capability is achieved by interactively subdividing any region of interest and allocating more knots and control vectors accordingly.

-3.1 Interactive Tetrahedralization.
+4.1.
+Interactive Tetrahedralization

 We use Delaunay tetrahedralization to construct a tetrahedral domain, which serves as the tetrahedral domain of the trivariate simplex spline.
+In fact, the scalar simplex splines lend itself well appropriate for an unstructured grid volume representation.

-For constructing Delaunay tetrahedralization for a 3D point set, we make use of the incremental flip algorithm proposed in [13,14].
+For constructing Delaunay tetrahedralization for a 3D point set, we make use of the incremental flip algorithm proposed in [Joe91, ES92].
 The procedure to update a tetrahedralization is to insert one new vertex at each step.
 Then, a sequence of actions are applied to modify the tetrahedralization locally.
 Each flip action consists of replacing one, two, or three adjacent tetrahedra with four, three, or two new tetrahedra, respectively.
 When the new vertex lies either on a triangular face or on an edge of the current tetrahedralization, other face flips may be needed.
-When performing Delaunay tetrahedralization, the user has an option to enforce the quality constraints (including volume of tetrahedron, etc.).
+When performing Delaunay tetrahedralization, the user have an option to enforce the quality constraints (including volume of tetrahedron, etc.).

 The user can also interactively specify boundary constraints (such as points, edges, polygons, or cells).
-We implement the boundary-conforming Delaunay tetrahedralization [15], which tries to recover the missing boundary edges of the piecewise linear complexes from its current Delaunay tetrahedralization by inserting new points.
+We implement the boundary conforming Delaunay tetrahedralization [She97], which tries to recover the missing boundary edges of the piecewise linear complexes from its current Delaunay tetrahedralization by inserting new points.

-3.2 Geometric Editing Using Control Points.
-With this flexible modeling technique, we can straightforwardly design solid geometric shapes with sharp features and associated highfrequency material properties.
-Since the control vectors include the position of control points and associated control coefficients, editing of control points and/or control coefficients offers more powerful modeling capabilities.
-Moving control points around can directly lead to a desired deformation of the underlying model easily.
-Usually when the number of control points is very large, it is tedious and relatively difficult to manipulate the control points individually.
-In our system we provide FFD tools to allow users to move control points.
+4.2.
+Geometric Editing Using Control Points

+With this flexible modeling technique, we can easily design solid geometric shapes with sharp features and associated high frequency material properties.
+Since the control vectors include the position of control points and associated control coefficients, editing of control points and/or control coefficients offer more powerful modeling capabilities.